US Slaps Sanctions On C.Africa Rebel Leader - UrduPoint

 The UPC, mostly active in the country's east, left the main alliance of rebels in April and refused to join other groups in a ceasefire declared in October by President Faustin-Archange Touadera.

+"The UPC uses killings, kidnapping and other violence to achieve its goals," Secretary of State Antony Blinken said.

+"We urge UPC and all parties to the conflict to heed President Touadera's October 15 ceasefire declaration, immediately halt combat operations and begin the dialogue for peaceful political solutions," Blinken said in a statement.

-The government has wrested back control of parts of the country from rebels with support of Rwandan troops and Russia's Wagner paramilitary group.
+The government has wrested back control of parts of the country with support of Rwandan troops and Russia's Wagner paramilitary group.

 UN experts have also accused the Wagner Group of widespread atrocities and the United States has previously imposed sanctions on the unit, while recently warning Mali not to accept an offer to hire the Russians.